From Good Art to Shameless Cash Grab, Everyone Is Still Making Christmas Music

 Sia, Everyday Is Christmas

 Sia Furler’s career trajectory never ceases to throw me.
 The Australian singer-songwriter broke big almost 20 years into her solo singing career with “Chandelier” and followed her most successful album with a collection of songs that Rihanna and Adele turned down … one that would go on to spawn two multi-platinum-selling singles.
 A year later, Everyday Is Christmas is another sharp left turn: It’s a full album of holiday originals penned by Furler in collaboration with her go-to producer and co-writer Greg Kurstin.
-The singer’s ear for melody is as strong here as elsewhere, but the material runs slight to inessential.
+The singer’s ear for melody is as strong here as elsewhere, but the material runs from slight to inessential.
 “Ho Ho Ho” is downright cloying in spite of a delightfully sinister instrumental breakdown near the end, and “Puppies Are Forever” imagines a charmless Gnarls Barkley.
 Sia all too often gets caught up in the cartoon kitsch of the enterprise, and these songs come out sounding like the chintzy, fake pop song-and-dance routines in a Teen Titans GO! episode.
 If you’re really curious, check for “Snowman” and Snowflake,” and maybe pretend the rest of this never happened.

 Kaskade, Kaskade Christmas